 Website: A Mary Road

-Peru is obviously on most traveller’s list and this is why you should visit this country.
+Peru is obviously on most traveller’s lists and this is why you should visit this country.

 Another reason is how many incredible places and exciting activities you can do in Peru.
-From very blue lakes with snow top mountains, hiking for days, sandboarding, riding an ATV, singing with a local, see an Alpaca and Llama up close and most importantly, get to know that Inca Empire history and meet the Peruvians in person.
+From very blue lakes with snow-top mountains, hiking for days, sandboarding, riding an ATV, singing with a local, seeing an Alpaca and Llama up close and most importantly, getting to know that Inca Empire history and meeting the Peruvians in person.

 Philippines – Cebu

 The Philippines has more than 7,500 islands that you can visit and I may be biased to say that Cebu is my TOP favourite destination in the country (because I’ve lived here all my life).

 Why should travellers come and visit our island in 2019?

 Aside from the laidback atmosphere, Cebu is great for those wanting to experience mountains, city and sea in just a matter of hours.
 A good 3-day itinerary should be enough to let you explore its historical sites, its highland attractions complete with a breathtaking 180-degree view of the island, and its beautiful blue waters.
 You can also choose to go hiking and camping in the mountains (our favourite), and add in a waterfall traverse (or hopping) adventure if that’s your preference.

 There’s just so much to do in Cebu, whether you love history, are a city buff, a water baby or an outdoors kind of person.

 Top tip: Don’t forget to explore Cebu’s culinary scene, too.
 There are lots of street foods and delicacies you can try but if you only have one dish to choose, it should be LECHON DE CEBU!Where to Stay in Cebu